All of the pre race information is shown below so please make sure to read ALL of it carefully.

 Spectators and crews are very welcome to come along and support their runners throughout the day.
 It is however very important for the future of the race that they behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
 If a certain car park is full, then please just move on to the next one.

-There will be a sweeper vehicle in operation to collect you if you cannot continue, but there is often a long waiting time for this, and there is only so much we can do to support runners in this situation.
+There will not be an official sweeper vehicle in operation during the event to collect runners that can no longer continue.
+We will do all we can to help, but there is often a long waiting time for this, and there is only so much we can do to support runners in this situation.
 It is essentially the runner’s responsibility to plan ahead in the situation they do have to drop out of the race, to arrange support and transport to get home.
 Our main priority when runners drop out is with runners still in the race.
-We will do what we can to help but, please plan ahead for this by arranging your own transport/crew or bringing money for local transport/taxi.
-The sweeper bus will only be able to take you to nearby aid stations, local transport locations etc. It will not be able to take you to the finish line unless you decide to drop out very late into the race.
+We will do what we can to help but, please plan ahead for this by arranging your own transport and it is mandatory to bring cash and a bank card for local transport/taxi.
+If we are able to arrange transportation it will only be able to take you to nearby aid stations, local transport locations etc. It will not be able to take you to the finish line unless you decide to drop out late into the race and the journey is not too far.

 Runners will also have the option of leaving a finish line bag at registration.
 This is limited to one bag per runner.
 Please ensure the bag is clearly marked with your name and bib number.